-My post about my SMILE laser eye surgery at Optimax Malaysia has been one of the most popular on this site since I wrote it 3 years ago.
-The wow factor of going to -6.00 to perfect vision overnight has been one of the most amazing things I’ve ever experienced.
+My experience with SMILE laser eye surgery at Optimax Malaysia has been one of the most popular on this site since I wrote it 3 years ago.
+The wow factor of going to -6.00 to perfect vision overnight has been one of the most amazing things I’ve experienced.
 As time has passed though, I found my vision getting slightly more blurry.
 It was hardly noticeable outdoors or in daylight hours, but things seemed less sharp in low light situations.
 In particular, I noticed that I had difficulty driving at night which prompted me to get my eyes checked out again.

 Booking an eye check up at the Taman Tun branch was easy.
 I mentioned that I was having trouble with my vision at night and expressed concern about being able to drive safely.
-My optometrist Ashley ran me through the usual tests that are part of the Optimax’s full eye examination.
+My optometrist ran me through the usual tests that are part of the Optimax’s full eye examination.
 These included checking eye pressure, testing for dry eye, and mapping corneal topography – all of which are also part of assessing suitability for laser eye surgery.

-Do many patients need an enhancement?
+How many patients need an enhancement?

 Around 5-10% of patients may need an enhancement.
 This has nothing to do with the skill of the surgeon or laser technology – it is largely to do with the fact everyone heals slightly differently.
 Usually, patients who have higher power are more likely to need a second correction.
 Younger patients are also more likely to need an enhancement as their power may change over time.
 This is just part of how our eyes age.